h2oai/h2o-3/h2o-docs/src/product/cloud-integration/ec2-and-s3.rst

   **Note**: If you are running H2O using an IAM role, it is not necessary to distribute the AWS credentials to all the nodes in the cluster.
 The latest version of H2O can access the temporary access key.

-  **Caution**: Distributing the AWS credentials copies the Amazon AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN to the instances to enable S3 and S3N access.
+  **Caution**: Distributing both regular AWS credentials and temporary AWS credentials using session token copies the Amazon AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and optionally (if temporary credentials are used) AWS_SESSION_TOKEN to the instances to enable S3 and S3N access.
 Use caution when adding your security keys to the cloud.

 3. Start H2O by launching one H2O node per EC2 instance: